streamfold/pyrotel/README.md

 If you set the option `debug_log` to `["traces"]`, or the environment variable `ROTEL_DEBUG_LOG=traces`, then rotel will log a summary to the log file `/tmp/rotel-agent.log` each time it processes trace spans.
 You can add also specify *metrics* to debug metrics.

+## Community

+Want to chat about this project, share feedback, or suggest improvements?
+Join our [Discord server](https://discord.gg/reUqNWTSGC)!
+Whether you're a user of this project or not, we'd love to hear your thoughts and ideas.
+See you there! 🚀

 ## Development

 Install the latest version of the [hatch](https://hatch.pypa.io/latest/install/) build tool.
 We'll use this to manage the environments, run tests and perform builds.